 The qualifying exam questions are developed by qualifying exam committees: a methods exam committee and two cognate area exam committees (policy and economics).
 Each committee consists of no less than 3 members of the Departmental faculty, appointed by the Ph.D. program chair, and typically includes faculty teaching the content from methods courses or cognate courses.
-All members of the exam committees review students' written responses to exam questions, and meet as a group, usually within 2 weeks of the exam date, to develop a consensus grade for each student's exam: "Pass," "Fail,", or "Pass with distinction."
+All members of the exam committees review students' written responses to exam questions, and meet as a group, usually within 2 weeks of the exam date, to develop a consensus grade for each student's exam: "Pass," "Fail," or "Pass with distinction."
 If the exam committee concludes a student's exam responses overall are near but below the "Pass" threshold ("marginal"), the committee will meet with the student to provide the student with an opportunity to respond to committee questions about the student's written answers.
-Such meetings usually occur within 2-3 weeks of the exam committee's consensus meeting.
-The exam committee will make a final grade determination after the conclusion of this meeting.
-At the exam committee's discretion, as a condition of receiving a grade of "pass," students may be assigned specific tasks (such as completing a specific course or training activity) that must be completed before scheduling their dissertation research proposal (see "Preliminary Exam").
+Such meetings usually occur within 2-3 weeks of the exam committee's conclusion of this meeting.
+The exam committee's discretion, as a condition of receiving a grade of "pass," students may be assigned specific tasks (such as completing a specific course or training activity) that must be completed before scheduling their dissertation research proposal (see "Preliminary Exam").